 In accordance with New Jersey Administrative Codes, 6A: 16-5.1 and 18A:25-2, the Y.A.L.E.
 School has a code of student conduct.
 These guidelines address any violations of the code and specific areas of misconduct.
 These may include fighting, physical contact (both that considered a danger and that not considered a danger), non-sexual harassment and bullying (both verbal and written - including notes and hit lists), internet violations, sexual harassment and bullying (verbal - both mild and severe - physical - exposing oneself or sexual assault including exposing another), and vandalism.
 Disciplinary sanctions include a number of responses to such disruptive behaviors ranging from an inability to earn points within a behavior program, to an expulsion.
-The degree of sanction is contingent upon many factors.
+The degree of sanction is contingent upon many factors, including the policies and expectations of community partners.